Workers’ Compensation Claim Form (DWC 1 Form)

-After signing, you will return the form to your employer who will complete the second half of the form, sections ten through eighteen.
-Many times, your employer will complete their portion of the form before they give it to you.
-However, if they do not give you the form at all, this could be a cause for concern.
+After signing, you will return the form to your employer, who will complete the second half of the form, sections ten through eighteen.
+Your employer will often complete their portion of the form before they give it to you.
+However, if they do not show you the form, this could cause concern.
 You can click here to download the DWC1 form or contact a Sacramento Workers’ Compensation Attorney who will help you fill out the form.

-Return the form to your employer either in person or by certified mail, as soon as possible.
+Please return the form to your employer, either in person or by certified mail, as soon as possible.
 Don’t forget to keep a copy of the form for your records.
-Filing a claim as quickly as possible is extremely important as a timely submission can affect the benefits you may receive.
-Once your employer fills out their section of the form, he/she submits it to the insurance company who has 14 days to send you a letter detailing the status of the claim.
+Filing a claim as quickly as possible is extremely important, as a timely submission can affect the benefits you may receive.
+Once your employer fills out their form section, they submit it to the insurance company, which has 14 days to send you a letter detailing the claim’s status.
 Contact Sacramento Workers’ Compensation Attorneys, P.C. today if you need help filling out a DWC1 form.